-The percent of households with any life insurance

-coverage has been steadily decreasing since the early 1970s, though median face value of in-force policies has held steady at \$100,000 since 2004 (Table 9.5).
+The percent of households with any life insurance coverage has been steadily decreasing since the early 1970s, though median face value of in-force policies increased to \$150,000 in 2022 (Table 9.5).
 This decline is true for both term and permanent life insurance, with the later declining more sharply.
-In 2019, 59.4 percent of households had at least some coverage, with 48 percent owning a term policy and 19.6 percent holding a cash-value policy.
+In 2022, 56 percent of households had at least some coverage, with 45.6 percent owning a term policy and 16.9 percent holding a cash-value policy.